 Customer Service Reviews

-Of course, the lousy customer service experiences are offset by the good ones, and good transactions are the ones that keep me coming back for more.
-If more shops realized this and made a sincere effort to get people interested in their products (and services) instead of relying on reputation and plain ol’ ability, they’d probably find that their bottom line would increase and more riders would walk through the doors of the shop.
-To buy bikes, order new parts, get tune ups, and talk about bikes.
+Of course, the positive customer service interactions more than make up for the negative ones, and it’s the positive transactions that make me want to do business with the company again.
+If more shops realized this and made an honest effort to get people interested in their products (and services), rather than relying on reputation and plain old ability, they would probably find that their bottom line would increase and more riders would walk through the doors of the shop.
+This is because shops that make an honest effort to get people interested in their products (and services) are more likely to succeed. to purchase bicycles, place orders for new components, get tune-ups, and engage in conversation around cycling.